Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Preliminaries

+Note that $(\D,\D')$ in the definition above is an ordered pair and differs from $(\D',\D)$.
 Unfortunately, a worst-case dataset pair does not always exist.
-A broader tool that is now frequently used in the computation of privacy curves is the privacy loss distribution (PLD) formalism \cite{DworkR16,sommerPLD}. \begin{definition}[Privacy Loss Distribution] Given a mechanism $\M$ and a pair of neighboring datasets $\D \sim \D'$, the privacy loss distribution of $\M$ with respect to $(\D, \D')$ is
+A broader tool that is now frequently used in the computation of privacy curves is the privacy loss distribution (PLD) formalism \cite{DworkR16,sommerPLD}. \begin{definition}[Privacy Loss Distribution] Given a mechanism $\M$ and a pair of neighbouring datasets $\D \sim \D'$, the privacy loss distribution of $\M$ with respect to $(\D, \D')$ is

 where $y \sim \M(D)$ and $d\M(\D)/d\M(\D')$ means the density of $\M(\D)$ with respect to $\M(\D')$.

 \end{definition}